-- 5.8.9.
+- 5.8.7.
+The Parish supports a considerable amount of farmland, including pasture, arable fields and hedgerows. - 5.8.8.
+There are numerous woodlands throughout the Parish, these mostly take the form of small copses, but along with hedgerows form important wildlife corridors in the area, and provide valuable habitats for varied wildlife including birds, bats, woodland flowers, butterflies and many insects and other invertebrates. - 5.8.9.
 The Parish also has several pockets of ancient semi-natural woodland.
 The most common tree in these copses is usually Oak, with frequent Ash and Beech, and often Sweet Chestnut and wild Cherry among the larger trees. - 5.8.10.
 Trees provide nesting and roosting sites for birds, bats, amphibians and invertebrates. - 5.8.11.
 Both Embley Park and the adjacent Wellow Golf Club have considerable areas of lightly managed grassland around the fringes of playing fields and grounds, all of which must provide good wildlife habitats for a diversity of animals and plants. - 5.8.12.
 The majority of the SINCs in Wellow are woodland, but two are grassland habitats and three wetland areas.
-These are valuable wildlife resources in the landscape and it is important these sites are managed sensitively for wildlife. - 5.8.13.
+These are valuable wildlife resources in the landscape and it is important these sites are managed sensitively for wildlife.

+- 5.8.13.
 HBIC manage the Road Verges of Ecological Importance (RVEI) project, whose objective is to locate and identify management requirements of ecologically important road verges in Hampshire.
 Although there appear to be no designated RVEIs in Wellow, the Parish Council manage six verges under licence agreements from HCC Highways Department.
 The agreement ensures the verges are cut after wildflowers have set seed. - 5.8.14.
-NPPF paragraph 177 is clear in setting out that the presumption in favour of sustainable development does not apply where development could affect the integrity of these areas. - 5.8.15.
-Consequently, the key principles that have emerged and which have informed the development of policies are: - Achieving a net biodiversity gain through a variety of alternative approaches to managing the impact of development on species, areas of ecological value and hebitote. - Landscaping and greening the environment through management of the green and blue infrastructure network and the public rights of way that pass through the network - Encouraging tree and hedgerow planting - Ensuring the replacement of vegetation and habitat lost through development □ Managing surface water run-off - 5.8.16.
+NPPF paragraph 188 is clear in setting out that the presumption in favour of sustainable development does not apply where development could affect the integrity of these areas. - 5.8.15.
+Consequently, the key principles that have emerged and which have informed the development of policies are: - Achieving a net biodiversity gain through a variety of alternative approaches to managing the impact of development on species, areas of ecological value and habitats - Landscaping and greening the environment through management of the green and blue infrastructure network and the public rights of way that pass through the network - Encouraging tree and hedgerow planting - Ensuring the replacement of vegetation and habitat lost through development - Managing surface water run-off - 5.8.16.
 Wildlife corridors connecting the array of wildlife areas have been proposed and are shown overleaf.
 It is also intended that these link into other Neighbourhood Plan areas connected to the Parish to become a wider resource.
-The Parish are actively discussing this approach with surrounding Parish Councils.
+The Parish is actively discussing this approach with surrounding Parish Councils.

-Figure 5-5 Plan of the Wildlife Corridors linking the various Environmental Designations (including the New Forest), the River Blackwater and Ancient Woodland
+Figure 5-12 Plan of the Wildlife Corridors linking the various Environmental Designations (including the New Forest), the River Blackwater and Ancient Woodland